- Search The Registry

 *Eva Clayton was born on this date in 1934.
 She is a Black politician (retired) and administrator.

-Eva McPherson grew up in Savannah and received a Bachelor of Science degree in biology from Johnson C. Smith University in 1955.
+Eva McPherson grew up in Savannah and received a Bachelor of Science in Biology from Johnson C. Smith University in 1955.
 In 1962, she earned an M.S. in biology and general science from North Carolina Central University.
-She originally planned to become a doctor and travel to Africa to do missionary work.
+She originally planned to become a doctor and travel to Africa for missionary work.
 Shortly after receiving her undergraduate degree, McPherson married lawyer Theaoseus Clayton.
 They raised four children: Theaoseus Jr., Martin, Reuben, and Joanne.

-When Representative Walter Jones, Sr., announced his retirement in 1992, Clayton secured the support of her other primary opponents and ran on a platform of increased public investment and job training for rural areas in the district, which encompassed a large swath of eastern North Carolina including the towns of Goldsboro, Rocky Mount, and Greenville.
+When Representative Walter Jones, Sr., announced his retirement in 1992, Clayton secured the support of her other primary opponents.
+He ran on a platform of increased public investment and job training for the district's rural areas, encompassing a large swath of eastern North Carolina, including Goldsboro, Rocky Mount, and Greenville.
 On November 3, 1992, she won the special election to fill the last two months of Walter Jones, Sr.’s unexpired term in the 102nd Congress (1991–1993) and defeated Republican Ted Tyler for a full term in the 103rd Congress (1993–1995).
-Mel Watt, a Black, also won election from a North Carolina district to the House on November 3, but because Clayton was elected to the 102nd Congress, she became the first Black Representative from North Carolina since George White, who left Congress in 1901.
+Mel Watt, a Black, also won election from a North Carolina district to the House on November 3.
+Still, because Clayton was elected to the 102nd Congress, she became the first black Representative from North Carolina since George White, who left Congress in 1901.

-In the 105th Congress (1997–1999) she dropped her Small Business assignment for a seat on the prestigious Budget Committee.
+In the 105th Congress (1997–1999), she dropped her Small Business assignment for a seat on the prestigious Budget Committee.
 Clayton was also assigned to the Social Security Task Force.
-Clayton became a staunch defender of the rural and agricultural interests of her district, which comprised 20 counties with numerous peanut and tobacco growers.
-Although Clayton advocated smaller defense budgets, she remained supportive of naval contracts for projects at the nearby Newport News shipyards, which provided jobs for her constituents.
+Clayton became a staunch defender of her district's rural and agricultural interests, which comprised 20 counties with numerous peanut and tobacco growers.
+Although Clayton advocated smaller defense budgets, she supported naval contracts for projects at the nearby Newport News shipyards, which provided jobs for her constituents.

-From her seat on the Agriculture Committee in contrast with many of her Democratic colleagues Clayton supported extending tobacco subsidies to farmers at a time when critics attacked the program.
+From her seat on the Agriculture Committee, in contrast with many of her Democratic colleagues, Clayton supported extending tobacco subsidies to farmers when critics attacked the program.
 She also fought successfully to preserve Section 515 of the Agriculture Department’s affordable housing program, which provided federal loans for multi–unit housing projects in rural areas.
-As she gained seniority and prestige in the House, Clayton created a high profile for herself as an advocate for programs to help economically disadvantaged Blacks.
+As she gained seniority and prestige in the House, Clayton created a high profile as an advocate for programs to help economically disadvantaged blacks.